SaijyotiTripathy/Intro-to-Machine-Learning/README.md

 # Intro-to-Machine-Learning
-These are the projects I completed during my Introduction to Machine Learning program.
+This repository consists of the projects I completed during my Introduction to Machine Learning program.